 Should You Try Charcoal Toothpaste?

-Swapping out your regular toothpaste for a fluoride-free charcoal toothpaste could increase your risk of cavities and tooth decay in the long term.
+Swapping out your regular toothpaste for fluoride-free charcoal toothpaste could increase your risk of cavities and tooth decay in the long term.
 Fluoride is important for strengthening your tooth enamel.
-In addition to the lack of fluoride, the abrasive nature of charcoal means regular use of charcoal toothpaste could wear down the enamel.
+In addition to the lack of fluoride, the abrasive nature of charcoal means regular use of this type of toothpaste could wear down the enamel.

 If you eat or drink foods that may stain your teeth, using charcoal toothpaste following that meal could help to reduce the risk of your teeth becoming stained.
 Regular use of such toothpaste, however, could do more harm than good for your teeth.

 Take a look at our recommended products to maintain good oral hygiene.

 Are you looking for a top-rated NJ dentist?
 Learn more about Suburban Essex Realty and schedule your consultation today.